arnaudgallou/BIO-Rmodule/Rmodule.md

 Start RStudio and open a new script: `File` >` New File` > `R Script`.
 The **R script window** is what you will use to **write and save** your code.
 Write in your new script `"Welcome!"` and run the line using `Ctrl+Enter` (Windows/Linux) or `Cmd+Return` (Mac).
 The **output** is displayed in the **console window** (by default, it is the bottom left window) and should be `[1] "Welcome!"` in this case.

-Just like other coding and programming languages, R is prone to syntax errors, e.g. typos, forgetting a quote, bracket or comma.
+Just like other coding and programming languages, R is prone to syntax errors, e.g. typos, using uppercase instead of lowercase and vice versa, forgetting a quote, bracket or comma.
 Such mistakes will break your code and throw an error.
 Syntax errors are the most common type of error, so always double-check your code whenever R is unhappy.

 <a name="data-types" />